mariogithub1234/GpsControlPrivacy/privacy-policy.md

 # Privacy Policy

-[["We" or "I", or Website or App name]] takes your privacy seriously.
+GpsControl takes your privacy seriously.
 To better protect your privacy We provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information

-This GpsControlApp track basic information about their [["visitors" or "users"]].
-This information includes, but is not limited to, IP addresses, [["browser" or "app"]] details, timestamps and referring pages.
-None of this information can personally identify specific [["visitors" or "user"]] to this GpsControlApp.
+This GpsControlApp track basic information about their users.
+This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
+None of this information can personally identify specific user to this GpsControlApp.
 The information is tracked for routine administration and maintenance purposes.

 ## Cookies

-Where necessary, this GpsControlApp uses cookies to store information about a visitor’s preferences and history in order to better serve the [["visitor" or "user"]] and/or present the [["visitor" or "user"]] with customized content.
+Where necessary, this GpsControlApp uses cookies to store information about a visitor’s preferences and history in order to better serve the user and/or present the user with customized content.

 ## Advertisement and Other Third Parties

-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track [["visitors" or "user"]] activities on this GpsControlApp in order to display advertisements and other useful information.
+Advertising partners and other third parties may use cookies, scripts and/or web beacons to track user activities on this GpsControlApp in order to display advertisements and other useful information.
 Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
 This GpsControlApp has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
 Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).

 ## Links to Third Party Websites